Theatre Centre: History

 Brian Way and Margaret Faulkes founded Theatre Centre in 1953.
-When they produced a shortened version of Dorothy L. Sayers’ The Man Born To Be King, the production inspired Sayers to donate £200 to help establish the company.
-The company's "initial aim was to provide a place where unemployed actors might meet and practise their art", Laurence Harbottle (of Harbottle & Lewis) reported in 2006.
-"What it became was the launch pad for educational theatre in schools – and what Brian became, in the next half century, was the seminal influence on that movement, worldwide."
+When they produced a shortened version of Dorothy L. Sayers' The Man Born to Be King, the production inspired Sayers to donate £200 to help establish the company.

-Many of Theatre Centre's early plays were written by Brian Way himself.
-Way believed plays should be written for a specific age group., and "argued that the quality of performance deteriorates" when audience numbers increase.
-Theatre Centre productions were "presented informally on the floor of the school hall, in the round."
-Today, Theatre Centre shows tour to schools and venues around the country and the company has a focus on writers creating "exciting work for young audiences."
+Many of Theatre Centre's early plays were written by Brian Way himself, who believed that plays should be written for a specific age group, and audiences are best kept small, for the best performances.
+Theatre Centre productions were presented informally, in the round, on the floor of school halls.